skellis46/slipbox/valorising vagueness.md

 - little if any sense of audience.
 Who is this for? why might it matter?
 - presentation of practice. some kind of record of practice/process. that's it.
-- definitely more towards "intrinsic position" as I described in very early drafts of CfS for #finger-pointing-moon.
+- definitely more towards "intrinsic position" as I described in very early drafts of case for support for #finger-pointing-moon.
 See here: <https://github.com/skellis46/finger-pointing-moon/commit/07e342124d41ee6b27e0c5fd28b97c50bcf2b3bf> ^ac1336

 > to understand the process of sense-making as mediated by the interaction of artistic practices